4th Annual Corporate Learning & Development Summit: Interview with the chairman Charlie Kneen

 My first L&D role was as a social learning community manager at BP.
 My boss at the time (Nick Shackleton-Jones, author of How We Learn, Kogan May 2019) is somewhat of an L&D thought-leader and introduced me to a whole new way of thinking about learning and education.
 I experimented with internal social media for a couple of years and was able to build several thriving communities and pave the way of the global adoption of Yammer at BP.

-My development led me into a more consultative position working with internal clients across the business to modernize their approach to learning.
-My focus was on how digital could be used to improve performance and support leaders at point of need.
+My development led me into a more consultative position working with internal clients across the business to modernise their approach to learning.
+My focus was on how digital could be used to improve performance and support leaders at the point of need.
 This really aligns to the 70:20:10 model and I was able to show how learning is continuous and happens through experience more than through classroom training alone.

 After 4 years at BP, I was offered the opportunity to work at PA consulting.
-PA are a management consultancy like Deloitte or Accenture and focus on innovation and business transformation.
+PA is a management consultancy like Deloitte or Accenture and focuses on innovation and business transformation.
 I was contracted with global clients such as the UN, Red Cross and HS2, transforming perspectives on L&D initiatives.
 This included designing and delivering world-class end-to-end blended programmes – so my expertise branched out from pure-digital learning to designing face to face experiences as well.